-Properties listed on the market might have an owner or broker’s phone number listed.
+Real estate assets listed on the market typically have an owner or broker’s phone number listed.
 To find any owner information on off-market properties however, you will have to do all the research yourself.

-In this article, we’ll look at some ways to better navigate public record property ownership and avoid the hassles of finding contact info.
+In this article, we’ll look at some ways to better navigate property ownership public records and avoid the hassles of finding contact info.

-Brokers, investors, and service providers have long relied on public record property ownership documents for research and outreach.
+Brokers, investors, and building service providers have long relied on public property ownership documents for research and outreach.
 Even though this method works successfully for many commercial real estate professionals, it is fairly time-consuming and can be quite convoluted at times.

-In the United States, property ownership is public information that is collected and maintained by the tax assessment office in each county.
+In the United States, property ownership is public information that is collected and maintained by the county clerk or tax assessment office in each county.

-The information recorded typically includes the current and previous reported owner names, property descriptions, and a list of exemptions, sales and assessed tax history.
+The information recorded typically includes the current and previous reported owners, property descriptions, applicable exemptions, past sales, and assessed tax history.

 Many counties have digitized their records, and have made them available online.